caseykneale/ChemometricsTools.jl/docs/src/Demos/CalibXfer.md

 ```> RMSEP: 5.693023386113084```

 Viola...
 So in conclusion we can transform the data from instrument 2 to be similar to that of instrument 1.
 The errors we see are effectively commensurate between the data sources with this transform, and without it the error is about 2x greater.
 Maybe the main point here is "look ChemometricsTools has some calibration transfer methods and the tools included work".
-OSC is also included, and maybe by the time you're reading this a few others.
+OSC, TOP, CORAL, etc is also included.